 Affiliate disclosure: This post may contain affiliate links.
 Please see our Privacy Policy.

+I’d been into herbal medicine since my early teens, but I never really considered myself a forager.
+At one point I found myself reading a herbal manual, learning about some of the medicinal plants traditionally used by Native peoples in the northeast.
 I came across a description of a plant with bright red, hairy fruit that grows upright in a pyramidal shape.
 It said they were just about everywhere in Vermont, but to the best of my knowledge, I’d never seen any hairy red fruits.

 Of course, no pictures in the manual didn’t help.
 How on earth hadn’t I noticed sumac, if it does indeed grow everywhere?
 I kept my eyes peeled for over a year, hoping to spot a hairy red fruit, but no luck.

-At one edge I see this strange-looking plant and realizing I have nowhere to be in that strange lame-duck period before you actually finish at a job, I stopped and got out to look.
+Then something magic happened.
+I was pulling out of the parking lot at work, right after I’d given my 2 weeks notice because we were moving to our dream homestead off the grid.
+At one edge I saw this strange-looking plant and, realizing I had nowhere to be in that strange lame-duck period before you actually finish at a job, I stopped and got out to look.
 I examined it and found these strange upright clusters of bright red fuzzy seeds.
-They were beautiful, what on earth could they be?
+They were beautiful.
+What on earth could they be?

 And then it hit me all at once.
 The plant I’d been looking for all year had been growing not 50 feet from where I’d parked my car every day for the past 5 years.
 Sometimes all you have to do is open your eyes, and take the time to stop and really look, and there you find what you’ve been searching for.